Maize-Genetics-and-Genomics-Database/maizedig/taxon_home/views/README.md

 `views/` directory has most of Django source codes (Python) which are for web development.
 We can focus on three sub directories: `applications/`, `pagelets/`, and `webServices/`.
-`applications/` is for web application and `webServices/` is for web service application, and `pagelets/` is handler for template or display logic.
+`applications/` is for web application and `webServices/` is for getting data for each object from database (datasets handling), and `pagelets/` contains handlers for templates (display logic).